-SMS marketing is returning into the fold as an effective way to reach out to customers.
+SMS marketing is returning into the fold as an effective way to reach customers.

-Some years ago, most marketers had shelved SMS marketing campaigns as something only useful to very specific audiences or industries.
+Some years ago, most marketers shelved SMS marketing campaigns as something only valuable for particular audiences or industries.

-However, as we have previously outlined in our SMS marketing statistics post, this channel is incredibly effective across all industries and age brackets.
+However, as we have previously outlined in our SMS marketing statistics article, mobile messaging campaigns are incredibly effective across all industries and age brackets.

 Think about your personal phone use.
 Most people will check their phones first thing in the morning.
 Additionally, they will often keep it around throughout the entire day.

-That alone provides a strong incentive to create powerful SMS marketing campaigns as you will always be able to reach your customer with promotional material.
+That alone provides a strong incentive to create powerful text marketing campaigns, as you will always be able to reach your customer with promotional material.